stelzinga/MF/Management_Framework.md

 Objectives are either *Routines* or *Projects*.
 Both are Measurable and both also have a notion of *Effort*, or time spent involved in performing them, but they differ in property nr.
 2: Projects are *limited* in time, whereas Routines are *recurring* in time.
 They also different in that structurally Projects aim to improve Routines.

 #### Routines
 Routines are composed of one or more Processes performed on a periodic basis that contribute to a Run Goal.
-Routines do not have an End Date and are thus never completed, even if the Process(es) the Routines are composed of do complete each time the Routine is performed.
-The periodicity can be short term (minutes, hours, days), medium (weeks, months) to long (quarters, years) or ad hoc i.e., they start when a trigger event occurs e.g., a request is raised.
+Routines do not have an End Date and are thus never completed, even if the Process(es) the Routines are composed of complete each time the Routine is performed.
+Periodicity can be short term (minutes, hours, days), medium term (weeks, months) to long term (quarters, years) or ad hoc i.e., they start when a trigger event occurs e.g., a request is raised.

 Once a Routine is started it can take seconds to several weeks or even months to complete.
 Effectively, in certain cases Routines can behave like Projects in that they have a start date (trigger date) and an end-date (completion date).
 For example, a custom production company (custom car, custom furniture, etc.) will take several weeks if not months to design and build i.e., behaves like a Project potentially including a Plan, resource allocation etc. What sets Routines apart from Projects is that the former are part of the Run, i.e., the Revenue generating cycle, whereas Projects are part of Change.

 Routines can be broken down into one or more *Subs* (sub-routines) which each can be further broken down into one or more *Drills*.
-Drills thus link to Subs and Subs link to Routines.
 This allows building a hierarchy as follows:

 Venture
     Run Goal